strapi/strapi/docs/3.0.0-beta.x/guides/error-catching.md

 ```

 ::: warning
-It's important to `throw(error);` to not stop the middleware stack.
-If you don't do that, **Boom** will not structure errors messages.
+It's important to call `throw(error);` to avoid stopping the middleware stack.
+If you don't re-throw the error, it won't be handled by the Strapi's error formatter and the api will never respond to the client.
 :::

 ## Configure the middleware

-You will have to order this middleware at the end of the middleware stack.
+Make sure your middleware is added at the end of the middleware stack.

 **Path —** `./config/middleware.json`